marprok/hexit/README.md

     -   Hexadecimal or decimal byte offset to seek during startup: `-o (--offset) <offset>`

--   If no file is given via the -f flag, then hexit will read bytes from standard input until EOF is reached.
+-   If no file is given via the -f flag, then Hexit will read bytes from standard input until EOF is reached.
 When displaying the hex dump of standard input, saving will do nothing.

 ## Controls